kamalcis/cloud-native-app/README.md

-Database Connection Pooling // Faster connection , reuse connection rather recreate it, after serving back to pool mTLS in Istio // Ensure the identity of every service Automated Rollbacks // IF any error found in new deployment automatically rollback
+Database Connection Pooling // Faster connection , reuse connection rather recreate it, after serving back to pool mTLS in Istio // Ensure the identity of every service Automated Rollbacks // IF any error found in new deployment automatically rollback Verify image in CI Pipeline and Implement Cosign(Helm Chart), ClusterImagePolicy(k8s) to verify signature is correct.